Daniel-Wittgenstein/inkutils/readme.md

 ## min(number1, number2)

-Returns the smaller of two numbers.
+Returns the smaller one of two numbers.

 ~ x = min (13, 2)